 Although Apple Watch sensors measure our heart rates precisely, people love to use some third-party apps.
-These apps provide neat and clean user interface and easy-to-understand metrics.
-It also allow users to customize their fitness activities and workouts.
+These apps provide a neat and clean user interface and easy-to-understand metrics.
+It also allows users to customize their fitness activities and workouts.
 To make your life easy, we have listed some of the best heart rate monitor apps for Apple Watch.

 - Qardio Heart Health

 - Zones for Training

 - Heart Graph

 Qardio Heart Health is an award-winning health app for your Apple Watch.
 The app has won many laurels and accolades, and the reason is medical grade accuracy and extraordinary user experience.
 You can easily pair the app with any Qardio device and start taking measurements by pressing a single button.

 Since Qardio devices are clinically proven and validated, you can trust its readings.
 The app also seamlessly works with your Apple Watch.
 Instead of giving complex data, the app serves users with simple charts, statistics, and trends.

 2. Zones for Training